 From there, they can enter your bloodstream through your skin and wreak havoc on your endocrine system.

-I recommend using only “estrogenic-free” personal care products, such as the ones we use, and making sure the products you buy don’t include ingredients that contain the term “phen.”
+I recommend using only “estrogenic-free” personal care products, and making sure the products you buy don’t include ingredients that contain the term “phen.”

 4. Benzophenone (BP) and 4-Methylbenzylidene (4-MBC)

 BP and 4-MBC are “sunscreen estrogenics” that you can sometimes find even in organic sunscreen.

 The most popular of the bunch is oxybenzone, which is a major endocrine disruptor as confirmed by a recent review of the most endocrine-disrupting UV filters.

 My recommendation is to stay away from any product with ingredients that contain the words “benz” or “phen.”